 Ukrainian art has long been influenced by the Eastern Orthodox Church (think: gold) and Slavic mythology of gods, battles and power.
-But nowadays - especially with the influence of the post-modern and neo-avant-garde movements - Ukrainian contemporary art has evolved into a vibrant, dynamic scene through significant social and political change.
+But nowadays - especially with the influence of the post-modern and neo-avant-garde movements - Ukrainian contemporary art has evolved into a vibrant, dynamic scene.

 Oleksandr is a dreamer, and his paintings are a dream, too.
 His funky, bright portraits play with the complexities and fluidity of sexuality and identity.
 Complementing these ideas is his bold use of colour and form.
 He's an Artfinder favourite for good reason.

 In 2015, the Ukrainian government banned all symbols and images associated with the USSR, and numerous oil paintings, sculptures, monuments and other images of Lenin were removed from public places.
 By incorporating these forgotten images into his art, Oleksandr has given them new life.